 - Have I done all I can to touch the lives of the people I most want to be sitting in the stands?

 - If this future picture was today and I had run my last lap, what did I leave undone that was within my control to impact?

 A Vital and Critical Truth

-Drifting disconnects you from a vital and critical truth, Our minds once challenged with a question never retreat to their previous state.
+Drifting disconnects you from a vital and critical truth, [shareable]No one has your unique place in the world and time in history to create positive and lasting impact—no one![/shareable] Our minds once challenged with a question never retreat to their previous state.